Fatal accident compensation claims

-In addition, the spouse, civil partner or cohabiting partner of the deceased may also be entitled to claim for a Bereavement Award.
-Previously this award was only available to the deceased's spouse or civil partner, but recently the Court of Appeal ruled that cohabiting partners should also be entitled to claim Bereavement Awards.
-This ruling was on the basis that failing to entitle cohabiting partners to this award this was is in breach of their Human Rights.
-The parents of a child who dies while under the age of 18 may also be entitled to claim the Bereavement Award.
-The Bereavement Award is a fixed payment, currently set at just £12,980.
+Previously this was only available to the spouse or civil partner, until the Court of Appeal ruled that cohabiting partners should also be entitled to claim Bereavement Awards.
+This ruling was on the basis that refusing cohabiting partners this award breached their Human Rights.
+In addition the parents of a child under the age of 18 may also be entitled to claim the Bereavement Award.
+This is a fixed payment, and at present is set at £15,120.

 So, as you can see, there's a lot that needs to be considered when calculating the value of compensation.
 When you make a Fatal Accident Claim, your Serious Injury Solicitor will calculate the right and fair amount of compensation on your behalf, taking all these factors into account.
 They will also carry out all negotiations with the other side, and commence litigation if needed.

 While a Fatal Accident Claim is ongoing, it is often possible to secure interim payments to help cover funeral costs and related expenses, which can help to alleviate immediate financial stress on the family.